mgcooper/icemodel/test/TOOL_REFERENCE.md

   run; if the anchor drifts more than 15 percent or its re-measurement is invalid, every verdict in the run is marked ambient-invalid
-- whole-model perf gating is skipped when the accepted perf baseline was built under a different MATLAB version/platform or a different `isolation` protocol than the current run; timings across protocols are not comparable
+- whole-model perf gating is skipped when the accepted perf baseline was built with a different hostname, MATLAB version, platform, or `isolation` protocol; the hostname identifies the machine that supplied the timings
+- a missing or different hostname keeps the sample-validity result but sets `passed_perf=false` and `results.passed=false`; validity-only output is not performance acceptance
+- run on the recorded host, or qualify the intended host with A/A and then explicitly accept a machine-local rolling baseline
+- immutable release baselines are not repaired in place; use the normal release baseline workflow to create a new release baseline

 ### `run_test_bootstrap`